nolim1t/bitcoin-merchant-starter-kit/README.md

 ### Housekeeping

+Some general information on how changes can be submitted.

 #### Changes

 Please open a [new issue](https://gitlab.com/nolim1t/bitcoin-merchant-starter-kit/-/issues/new) with the change you would like to add.

-Or if you are more technical, you may fork this project and open a pull request.
+Or if you are more technical, you may [fork this project](https://gitlab.com/nolim1t/bitcoin-merchant-starter-kit/-/forks/new) and open a [merge request](https://gitlab.com/nolim1t/bitcoin-merchant-starter-kit/-/merge_requests/new).

 #### Mirrors